reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 Messages and queues are the basic components of a message queuing system.

-Programs communicate with each other by sending data in the form of messages which are placed in a storage called queue, instead of calling each other directly.
-The receiver programs retrieve the message from the queue and does the processing without any knowledge of the producer programs.
+Programs communicate with each other by sending data in the form of messages which are placed in a storage called a queue, instead of calling each other directly.
+The receiver programs retrieve the message from the queue and do the processing without any knowledge of the producer programs.

 This allows the communicating programs to run independently of each other, at different speeds and times, in different processes, and without having a direct connection between them.